srawat19/feedbackapp-azure-ai-cosmosdb/README.md

 Users authenticate via **Azure AD** and submit feedback through the **.NET 8 Razor Pages app hosted on Azure App Service**.
 Participants can view the **real-time average rating** of current events.

-All feedback is securely stored in *Azure Cosmos DB (NoSQL)*, while *Azure AI Text Analytics* performs sentiment analysis on the comments.
+All feedbacks are securely stored in *Azure Cosmos DB (NoSQL)*, while *Azure AI Text Analytics* performs sentiment analysis on the comments.

 Users assigned the Admin app role can access detailed insights for their specific events, including:
 - Feedback submitter details